EasyWebApp/DevCLI/creator/ReadMe.md

     Options:
         -V, --version       output the version number
-        -r, --remote <URL>  Git URL of a Remote repository -A, --app           Add extensions for WebSite or WebApp -h, --help          output usage information
+        -r, --remote <URL>  Git URL of a Remote repository -A, --app [pages]   Router/Page names for Web-site/app (Pages should be separated by commas) -h, --help          output usage information